2012 Pacific hurricane season: Storm names

-The following list of names was used for named storms that form in the northeastern Pacific Ocean during 2012.
-No names were retired, so this list will be used again in the 2018 season.
-This is the same list used in the 2006 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2012.
+This was the same list used for the 2006 season, as no names were retired after that season.
+No names were retired from the list following the season, and so it was used again for the 2018 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 2012 are shown below; however, none of them were used.
+For storms that form in the North Pacific between 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed within the area in 2012.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

-This is a table of all of the storms in the 2012 Pacific hurricane season.
-It includes their durations, peak intensities, names, areas affected, damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low.
-All of the damage figures are in 2012 USD.
+This is a table of all of the tropical cyclones that formed in the 2012 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2012 USD.